ProdIsMyDev/Publish-To-Wiki/README.md

 ## Setup

-This GitHub action requires that your repository has the following:

 This [Action][github actions] requires you to configure a secret called 'GH_PERSONAL_ACCESS_TOKEN' within your repository, containing a token with 'repo' rights.